input-output-hk/marlowe-doc/docs/platform-and-architecture/marlowe-language-guide.md

 ### Marlowe accounts and token usage

-A Marlowe Account holds amounts of multiple currencies and/or fungible and non-fungible tokens.
+A Marlowe account holds amounts of multiple currencies and/or fungible and non-fungible tokens.
 A concrete amount is indexed by a `Token`, which is a pair of `CurrencySymbol` and `TokenName`.
-You can think of an Account as a Map Token Integer, where:
+You can think of an account as a map token integer, where:
 `data Token = Token CurrencySymbol TokenName`

 The ada token of Cardano is represented as `Token adaSymbol adaToken`, however, you can create your own currencies and tokens.